LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 R dependencies were managed using the `renv` package.
 For each data source processed in R, a dedicated R project was used and the corresponding `renv.lock` file is provided.

-Users with access to the original data sources can restore the R environment using:
+Users can restore the R environment using:

 ```r
 renv::restore()